shubhampatil1602/namaste-react/README.md

 - One of the reason for react is fast is it uses virtual dom, diff algo., reconciliation.

+- Virtual DOM is the object representation of DOM.

+- Reconciliation is, The algorithm React uses to diff one tree with another to determine which parts need to be changed.

+- In React, a component is a piece of reusable code that represents a part of a user interface.
+Components are used to render, manage, and update the UI elements in your application.

 - package.json is a configuration for npm.

 - npm is a package manager.
 Collection of packages.